xiaonengmiao/Cpp_Primer/Ch06/README.md

 (a) int ff(int a, int b = 0, int c = 0);
 (b) char *init(int ht = 24, int wd, char bckgrnd);
 ```
+## Exercise 6.41

+> Which, if any, of the following calls are illegal?
+Why?
+Which, if any, are legal but unlikely to match the programmer's intent?
+Why?
 ## Exercise 6.43

 ## Exercise 6.54